DeepSingh93/Python-DSA/README.md

     - Reversing the linkedlist using doubly linkedlist
     - Insert at the begining of the linkedlist

+- Practice Questions
+    - Given two Linked Lists, create union lists that contain union of the elements present in the given lists.
+Order of elments in output lists doesn’t matter.

 # Running these files
 How to run these files